 - Having an organ transplant

-Some of the benefits of receiving the vaccine include:
+Some of the benefits of receiving the COVID-19 vaccine include:

-- Vaccination prevents most people from getting the infection of COVID-19.
+- Vaccination prevents most people, including pregnant women, from getting the infection of COVID-19.

-Some of the risks of receiving the vaccine include:
+Some of the risks of receiving the COVID-19 vaccine include:

 Can I be vaccinated if I am breastfeeding?

-Yes, there are no risks for the baby if a breastfeeding mother gets vaccinated against COVID-19.
-There may be benefits for the baby if the mother is vaccinated.
-However, breastfeeding mothers have not so far been identified as a priority group for vaccination, and so they will have to wait their turn to be vaccinated unless they fall into a priority group (such as health care workers).
+Yes, there are no known risks for the baby if a breastfeeding mother gets vaccinated against COVID-19.
+There are many benefits for the baby if the mother is vaccinated.

-- Senior specialist obstetricians-gynaecologists and paediatricians and other doctors involved with Department of Health guideline and policy development for COVID-19: Prof Susan Fawcus, A/Prof Simone Honikman, Dr Neil Moran, Dr James Nuttall, Dr Natasha Rhoda, Professor Priya Soma-Pillay.
+Senior specialist obstetricians-gynaecologists and paediatricians and other doctors involved with Department of Health guideline and policy development for COVID-19: Prof Susan Fawcus, A/Prof Simone Honikman, Dr Neil Moran, Dr James Nuttall, Dr Natasha Rhoda, Prof Priya Soma-Pillay